-The Biodiversity Health Survey, while ambitious, was not designed to confirm or provide a baseline status for species which are recognised as being rare or threatened at the state or national level.
+The Biodiversity Health Survey while ambitious was not designed for the purpose of confirming or providing a baseline status for species which are recognised as being rare or threatened at the state or national level.

 A sound understanding of threatened species distributions, movements, and habitat use across the City of Yarra is crucial to managing threatening processes such as predation by foxes and cats, disturbance by domestic dogs, weed invasion, loss of hollow bearing trees, and other threatening processes as listed the Victorian Flora and Fauna Guarantee Act 1988 (FFG Act) and the Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act 1999.